Eric-Ho-Matrix/eric-ho-matrix.github.io/_portfolio/portfolio-1.md

 This decision-making process lead to an interesting question and is the main concern of scientists relates to cognitive science, computational neuroscience and reinforcement learning in computer science: When should we build a new state-action mapping and when should we update the current state-action mapping?

-In this project, we proposed a biologically plausible cortico-basal ganglia (BG) model to address this question and we tested our model on a human behavior data.
+In this project, we proposed a biologically plausible cortico-basal ganglia (BG) model to address this question and we tested our model on human behavior data.
 This project is conducted by the members in Learning Memory & Decision Lab in Brown University.
 More details and pictures are coming soon aftwe we submit the paper in 2 months.